jamesjrnkhata/jamesjrnkhata.github.io/_posts/software_projects/2019-06-10-ImageToy Game.md

 <h2 class="text-underline">Implementation</h2>

 ### Software
-This section shows a snippet of the python code file (main.py) that was used to implement the game.
+This section shows a snippet of the python file (main.py) that was used to implement the game.
 Full code available from <a class="custom_link" href="https://github.com/jamesjrnkhata/ImageToy-game">GitHub</a> page.

 **"Main.py" Code Snippet**
 ```python